yxuco/fabric-operation/az/README.md

 You can clean up every thing created in Azure when they are no longer used, i.e.,
 ```
 cd ./az
-./cleanup-all.sh fab westus2
+./az-util.sh cleanup -n fab -r westus2
 ```
 This will clean up the AKS cluster and the Azure Files storage created in the previous steps.
-Make sure that you supply the same parameters to the `cleanup-all.sh` as that of the previous call to the `create-all.sh` if they are different from the default values.
+Make sure that you supply the same parameters as that of the previous `az-util.sh create` command if they are different from the default values.

 ## TIPs